vottini/jsonbp/docs/schema.md

 ## General Structure

-A jsonbp schema can be composed of the following declarations:
+A jsonbp schema can be composed of the following directives:

 - node
 - type
 - enum
 - root
+- import

-To add comments to a schema, use the sharp (#) character
+Comments are done using the sharp (#) character

 ```
 # This is a comment